AxisPhilly/app-template/README.md

 # AxisPhilly App Template

-This template helps make simple apps (like our [Changes in Crime by Neighborhood](http://apps.axisphilly.org/crime-change/) map) by baking out [EJS](https://github.com/visionmedia/ejs) templates into HTML, compiling [SASS](http://sass-lang.com/) to CSS, and linting, concatenating, and minifying (but not obfuscating!)
+This template helps make simple apps (like [Changes in Crime by Neighborhood](http://apps.axisphilly.org/crime-change/) and [A License to Blight](http://apps.axisphilly.org/license-to-blight/)) by baking out [EJS](https://github.com/visionmedia/ejs) templates into HTML, compiling [SASS](http://sass-lang.com/) to CSS, and linting, concatenating, and minifying (but not obfuscating!)
 JS.

 We got a lot of inspiration and guidance from the [NPR Apps](http://blog.apps.npr.org/) [app-template](https://github.com/nprapps/app-template).